Layaot/High-Version-TexturePack/README.md

-# High-Version-TexturesPack
+# High-Version-TexturePack
-A High-Version TexturesPack
+A High-Version TexturePack
+# All rights to this texture pack belong to MOJANG Studios!